 Quarterly budget-to-actual reports are presented to the TJPA Board of Directors ("TJPA Board") by the TJPA Chief Financial Officer.
-During the fiscal year, amendments each to the Operating Budget and Capital Budget were approved.
+During the fiscal year, two administrative amendments to the Operating Budget and five administrative amendments to the Capital Budget were approved.
 These amendments transferred amounts amongst line items but did not increase total appropriations.
-The Capital Budget Amendment No. 1, approved in April 2021, increased the Phase 2 Budget by approximately \$2.3 million to allow DTX in pursuance of an accelerated work plan.
+On May 12, 2022, the TJPA Board approved a budget amendment and use of reserves for Phase 1, increasing the total authorized amount by \$1.5 million to fund continued legal services addressing construction claims.